egomezsumma/bootcamp-workshop/Module-04/README.md

     > This is equivalent of "If there is an environment variable named DB, use that if not use mongodb://localhost..."

-2. Then, copy the `lib/setupPassport.js` from the previous exercise and modify the `clientID` and `clientSecret` to use the same approach.
+2. Then, modify the `clientID` and `clientSecret` on `lib/setupPassort.js` to use the same approach.

         clientID:     process.env.AUTH0_CLIENTID || 'HERE IS YOUR DEV CLIENT ID',
         clientSecret: process.env.AUTH0_CLIENTSECRET || 'HERE IS YOUR DEV CLIENT SECRET',